True Memoirs of an International Assassin: Plot

-Now a bestseller, Larson is kidnapped and taken to Venezuela.
-Larson is awakened by El Toro (Andy García), a revolutionary who wants the assassination of the President of Venezuela, Miguel Cueto (Kim Coates), who believes the novel to be the truth and tasks Larson with the assassination.
+Now a bestselling author, after Larson has a TV interview with Katie Couric, he is kidnapped and taken to Venezuela by El Toro, a revolutionary who wants the Venezuelan President Miguel Cueto assassinated.
+Believing the novel to be the truth, he tasks Larson with the job.

-Larson escapes the revolutionaries and goes to the nearest police station, where he asks to be taken to the US embassy, but discovers they are the gangster Anton Masovich's (Andrew Howard) henchmen, and they demand money.
-Larson then calls Applebaum, but believing that he is just playing with her, she hangs up.
-Before the police can kill him, Larson is saved by DEA agent, Rosa Bolivar (Zulay Henao).
+Larson escapes the revolutionaries, going to the nearest police station.
+Asking to be taken to the US embassy, he discovers they are the gangster Anton Masovich's henchmen, who demand money.
+Larson then calls his publisher, Applebaum, but believing that he is playing with her, she hangs up.
+Before the police can kill him, Larson is saved by DEA agent Rosa Bolivar.

-After they escape, Bolivar asks Larson to talk with Masovich to clear up the situation.
-There, Masovich asks Larson to kill El Toro, as he would be affected should the president be killed.
-Larson pretends to agree after seeing Masovich's violent behavior.
-Meanwhile, CIA agents William Cobb (Rob Riggle) and Michael Cleveland (Leonard Earl Howze) meet with the president and General Ruiz (Yul Vazquez) regarding Larson, and they agree to meet with him.
+Bolivar gets Larson to talk with drug lord Masovich.
+He tasks Larson with killing El Toro, as the corrupt Cueto is good for business.
+He pretends to agree, fearing the violent Masovich.
+CIA agents William Cobb and Michael Cleveland meet with Cueto and General Ruiz about Larson, and decide to meet with him.

-Larson and Bolivar, while talking about the situation at a restaurant, are found by Juan, who takes Larson hostage.
-Juan and Larson then talk about the situation regarding the President.
+Larson and Bolivar are found by Juan, who takes Larson hostage.
+The men then talk about the situation regarding Cueto.
 Larson tries to get Juan to steal a truck, but in the process, he gets captured by General Ruiz.
-General Ruiz then tells Larson to kill Masovich (as he has too much power) or Larson will be tried and executed for his involvement with killing the president, prompting Larson to agree.
-Cobb and Cleveland, who noticed this, decide to get him killed by filling in Masovich, who goes into a violent rage upon hearing that Larson betrayed him.
+The general tells Larson to kill Masovich (as he has too much power) or he will be tried and executed for conspiring to assassinate Cueto, prompting him to cooperate.
+Cobb and Cleveland decide to get Larson killed by informing Masovich, who goes into a violent rage upon hearing of his betrayal.

-Larson meets Bolivar and fills her in, who then admits she has always wanted to kill Masovich, as he caused the DEA to write her off.
-She comes up with a plan to humiliate both Masovich and the president.
-Larson initially refuses, stating he just wants to go home.
-They are then promptly attacked by Masovich's minions, and escape, but not before he gets shot in the shoulder.
+Larson updates Bolivar, who then admits she has always wanted to kill Masovich, as he caused the DEA to write her off.
+She devises a plan to humiliate both Masovich and Cueto.
+Larson initially refuses, but they narrowly escape a sudden attack by Masovich's thugs, during which he is shot in the shoulder.